 * apply through Community Care Access Centres: here

-No nonprofit agencies provide de-cluttering or move preparation, for commercial providers in this database see here.
+No nonprofit services, for commercial providers see here.

 |Areas Served||Halton Region|